Carlos Santana Player Props: Pirates vs. Padres

-On Tuesday, Carlos Santana (.415 on-base percentage in past 10 games, 93 points above season-long percentage) and the Pittsburgh Pirates face the San Diego Padres, whose starting pitcher will be Blake Snell.
-First pitch is at 9:40 PM ET.
+The Pittsburgh Pirates, including Carlos Santana (.415 on-base percentage in past 10 games, 94 points above season-long percentage), take on starter Seth Lugo and the San Diego Padres at PETCO Park, Wednesday at 4:10 PM ET.

-In his most recent game, he hit two homers in his most recent appearance (going 3-for-4) against the Padres.
+In his most recent game he had a hitless performance (0-for-3) against the Padres.

 Carlos Santana Game Info & Props vs. the Padres